BrAmaral/Purple-Team-Resources/Tools References.md

 Wireshark - A network sniffer and protocol analyzer \
 PEstudio - A program to statically analyzing malware \
 ProcDOT - A program to be used in conjunction with Process Monitor.
 It merges results from Wireshark and Process Monitor and create comprehensive views.

+## Active Directory Reconnaissance
+Bloodhound - A framework of tools that helps in collecting and visualizing data from the AD / network \
+PowerView - Script that collect information from the AD and the network